 General Body meetings can be conducted in person or virtually.

 Meeting hosts who want any technical support will be expected to use TEAMS, Blackboard Collaborate or other University/School of Law approved platform.
 If you would like your organization to have a TEAMS channel, please submit a ticket to the Division of IT.
 We also recommend you use a smart podium to ensure all participants can see all aspects of the room.

 Those who choose to use a non-approved platform do so at their own risk (i.e. security breaches, etc.) and will NOT be provided any technical support from the University/School of Law.

 Registration, attendance, and sign-in sheets are all recommended.

 Guest speakers and panels can be hosted in person or virtually.

-In person events involving campus visitors are strongly encouraged to include language about self-monitoring for sympoms in the event publicity.
-In person guest speakers and panels may offer coffee/tea/snacks at full capacity.
+In-person events involving campus visitors are strongly encouraged to include language about self-monitoring for symptoms in the event publicity.
+In-person guest speakers and panels may offer coffee/tea/snacks at full capacity.

 Virtual meeting hosts that want any technical support will be expected to use TEAMS, Blackboard Collaborate, or other University/School of Law approved platform.
 Unless otherwise dictated by the presenter, the method of delivery MUST be a university approved platform.

 Horseshoe Catering/Aramark has the exclusive right to provide catering services on campus for all catering orders which total or exceed $500.
 Event guests are expected to follow all university protocols for Covid-19 mitigation.
 Event hosts are strongly encouraged to use individually boxed meals or buffets with sneeze guards.